eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- You are internally driven by curiosity and continuous learning.
 You have proven that you can be entrusted with big decisions, and strive to bring understanding and empathy to the entire team.
 	- You can function effectively in a distributed team.
 This means you are reliable, you know when to ask for help, you invest in strong relationships with your colleagues, and you know yourself well enough to be accountable for your own self management.
 + skill set:
-	- Many of us feel that we’ve found our home for the next decade.
+	- Many of us feel that we've found our home for the next decade.
 This motivates us to take a long-term approach to our work: ***writing clean, maintainable code, investing in automated testing, and building in budgets for technical debt***.
 This also motivates us to value mentorship; we want our most junior engineers to be in a position to mentor others and to independently take on more responsibilities in the coming years.
 We love it when our engineers take full ownership of a feature and drive it from design through validation.
 	- Familiarity with some enterprise user authentication technology (such as LDAP, SAML, Kerberos)
 	- Experience building, shipping, and maintaining the back-end of a web-accessible product
 	- Experience working with compiled programing languages (e.g. Go, Rust, C++, C# or Java) and SQL databases (any)